Issues affecting the single transferable vote: Electoral stasis

-Electoral stasis is a condition that can arise when an electorate cannot realistically change its political composition, regardless of the swing occurring in a general election.
-A safe seat in a single member electoral system is one that is in electoral stasis.
+Electoral stasis is a condition that can arise when an electorate cannot change the composition of the legislative chamber, regardless of a swing occurring in a general election.
+A safe seat in a single-member electoral system is one that is in electoral stasis.
 Proportional representation systems, such as STV ballots, can also be in electoral stasis.
-These “safe seats” can be ignored by political party strategists, who will allocate resources to other electorates.
+Political party strategists ignore these “safe seats” and allocate resources to other districts.

-In an electorate returning two members simultaneously, the quota for successful candidacy, 33.34%, is easy for both parties in a two-party-dominated assembly to reach if their core demographic voter base exceeds the quota.
-For example, the Territories in the Australian Senate have always returned one member from each of the two major parties.
-In an electorate returning three members, electoral stasis occurs when the weaker party is able to gain a quota (25.01%).
-The more popular party will then win two seats and the weaker party one seat.
+In an district electing two members, the quota for successful candidacy, 33.34%, is easy for both parties to reach in a two-party-dominated assembly, if their core demographic voter base is larger than the quota.
+For example, in a district returning three members, electoral stasis occurs when the weaker party has only a quota (about 25%) and one seat, and the more-popular party wins two seats.
+The situation will only change if the weaker party can rise to about 50 percent of the vote.
+This change is not likely so the district is seen as likely to produce two safe seats for the larger party.

-The smaller the number of members to be elected to a division, the more likely that the electorate (and division) will be in electoral stasis.
-The larger the number of members returned by an electorate the greater the chance that a voter that changes his or her vote can influence the outcome of the election.
+The fewer the members elected in a district, the more likely that the electorate (and district) will be in electoral stasis.
+The larger the number of members returned by a district, the greater the chance that a voter that changes their vote can influence the outcome of the election.

+In a district with ten members, quota is about 9 percent, and a change from half of quota, not enough to elect anyone, to a number of votes enough to elect one candidate is only 5 percent.

+As well, with the use of list PR or STV in a district, even a small change in voting behaviour might produce a change in the representation elected.
+The ability of a voter to vote directly for a candidate also means that even if a party takes the same number of seats, the members elected might be quite different from election to election.
+Such election systems also ensure that a party with more votes takes more seats across a city or an area, while first past the post allows a party with just half or two-thirds of the votes cast by that group of voters to take all the seats.